 - Trust at first sight?
 A test of users’ ability to identify trustworthy e-commerce sites: a photo only had an effect on participants’ first impression of a vendor

-Not just scientific research, real world A/B tests that I have seen also corroborate the hypothesis of human photos may increase conversion rate.
-Two of our customers used our A/B testing tool (Visual Website Optimizer) to test presence of human photos and its impact on conversions.
+Not just scientific research, real-world A/B tests also corroborate the hypothesis of human photos increasing conversion rate.
+Two of our customers used our A/B testing tool (VWO) to test the presence of human photos and its impact on conversions.
 Following sections detail what they did and what they found out.

-Photos v/s Paintings (A/B test #1)
+Photos vs paintings (A/B test #1)

 The goal for this A/B test was to increase visitor engagement (defined as a click on any link on the homepage; it is the inverse of the bounce rate).
 They didn’t use sales as a conversion rate as many of their sales happen after interaction on the telephone with the customer.

-Photo v/s Generic icon (A/B test #2)
+Photo v/s generic icon (A/B test #2)